 In September 2015, a public exhibition was held to present the plans for the store to the residents of the parish and the wider community.
 Full details of the exhibition can be found here and a full report on the feedback received can be found here.

-It is now January 2018 and we have an agreement in place for the store to be sited alongside the village hall, on Preston Farms land and about 15 metres to the north of the hall.
+In January 2018 it was agreed that a stand-alone store could be sited alongside the village hall, on Preston Farm’s land and about 15 metres to the north of the hall.

-Lord Sainsbury has agreed to lease the necessary land and the village hall has agreed to share the carpark for customer parking and to allow pedestrian access to the new store.
+Lord Sainsbury agreed to lease the necessary land and the village hall agreed to share the car park for customer parking and to allow pedestrian access to the new store.

 The store will be a simple, timber clad single storey building with a pitched roof and a covered entrance porch at one corner.
 Smaller in scope and scale than the original proposal there will be no vehicle parking or landscaping on the field to minimise its impact.
-Planning Permission has been applied for and can be viewed here.
+Planning permission for the stand-alone store was granted in early March 2018.